hahajjjun/hahajjjun.github.io/_posts/2025-03-02-qml-principles.md

 categories: ["Annotated BI"]
 ---

+Understanding how genes regulate each other is central to unraveling the complex circuitry of cellular life.
+Gene regulatory networks (GRNs) offer a blueprint of these intricate molecular conversations.
+With the advent of multiplexed, high-throughout, and multi-modal measurements, new computational models now seek to infer GRNs with unprecedented granularity.

 ### Motivation
 Recently, several sporadic reports provide a clue about the shape of underlying topology of GRN; we can make theoretical hypotheses about the relationship between the amount of information about GRN which can be extracted from diverse modalities of observation.
 Which provides a more granular view of GRN?
 Gene expression patterns, mainly co-expression, from scRNA-seq data?
 Or the counterparts obtained from causal studies such as perturb-seq?
 Is there any underlying inequality that holds for the information from two types of observation?